Dog Won't Sleep at Night? Here's What You Need to Do NOW

 Is Sleep Important for Dogs?

 A rejuvenating night of sleep is essential for dogs.
-Puppies, old-timers, and canines in the prime of their life all require healthy rest.
+Puppies, old-timers, and canines in the prime of their life all require healthy, restful sleep.
 Sleep assists a dog's brain development, memory, learning capacity, and immune system.
 Studies have shown that sleep-deprived animals are more prone to infections.

 How to Help Your Dog Sleep at Night